ZachParsons/stlparser/README.md

 #### Roadmap
-* Add a CLI prompt to pass in a file path.

 * Performance improvements: to handle an stl file model with millions of triangles, I would try chunking the source data & using separate processes to handle the chunks concurrently, possibly using one of the built-in patterns like GenServer.